Skills

 disableAutoInvocation | boolean | false | Prevent the tool from invoking this skill automatically; require explicit invocation |

-Section titled “Auto-Invocation”When disableAutoInvocation is false (the default), the tool may invoke the skill automatically when it detects that the user’s request matches the skill’s description.
+Section titled “Auto-invocation”When disableAutoInvocation is false (the default), the tool may invoke the skill automatically when it detects that the user’s request matches the skill’s description.
 The description field drives this matching — write it as a clear, specific statement of what the skill does.

 When disableAutoInvocation is true, the skill is never invoked automatically.
 The user must reference it explicitly by name (e.g., “@deploy” or “/deploy” depending on the tool).
 Use this for skills that are sensitive, destructive, or context-dependent enough that automatic invocation would be unsafe.

-Section titled “Cross-Tool Support”Skills have no translation loss.
+Section titled “Cross-tool support”Skills have no translation loss.
 Every tool reads them from the same path using the same format.

 | Tool | Output path | Format |